settle-club/java-integration-sdk/documentation/platform/CUSTOMER.md

-Use this API to get list of user.
+The Customer Listing API returns a paginated list of users associated with the specified organization.
+Supports filtering by various query parameters such as name, ID, and mobile number.

 *Returned Response:*